pyserial/pyserial/pyserial/documentation/pyserial_api.rst

     .. versionadded:: 2.5

+.. function:: to_bytes(seqeucne)

+    :param sequence: String or list of integers

+    Convert a sequence to a bytes type.
+This is used to write code that is compatible to Python 2.x and 3.x.

+    In Python versions prior 3.x bytes is a subclass of str.
+They convert str([17]) to '[17]' instead of '\x11' so a simple bytes(sequence) doesn't work for all versions of Python.

+    This function is used internally and in the unit tests.

 .. _URLs:

 URLs
 ----
-The class :class:`rfc2217.Serial` and the function :func:`serial_for_url` accept the following types URL:
+The function :func:`serial_for_url` accepts the following types of URLs:

 - ``rfc2217://<host>:<port>[/<option>[/<option>]]``
 - ``socket://<host>:<port>[/<option>[/<option>]]``
 - ``loop://[<option>[/<option>]]``

-Device names are also supported:
+Device names are also supported, e.g.:

 - ``/dev/ttyUSB0`` (Linux)
 - ``COM3`` (Windows)